aldolammel/Arma-3-Controlled-Spawn-And-Waypoints-Randomizr-Script/README.md

 __

 ## CHANGELOG

+**Nov, 12th 2023 | v6.0.1**
+- Hotfix > Fixed a typo in "fn_CSWR_globalFunctions.sqf" (line 3587) that was printing out an error specific if only sectorized spawns were dropped on the map, without any non-sectorized ones (Thanks to reporting, VR_NotKilled);

 **Oct, 25th 2023 | v6.0**
 - Added > Markers scan > Now CSWR knows how to sectorize spawns and destinations, so Editor can define which groups and vehicles must consider those sectors or not;